 Gaganachukki Fall:

 This side of Shivanasamudra falls is maintained and provides better tourist facilities.
 There is also a resort where one can get a nice room if wants to stay overnight at fall side.
 Restaurant adjoining the resort serves decent breakfast and lunch (Dosas and Chutney).
 It is recommended if you reach there at sunrise which offer an incredible view to the Gaganachukki falls from the watch tower but reaching to the bottom of the fall is not possible from this side.
 There is a fence which will not allow you to get closer to the waterfalls.
-Another view point to Gaganachukki falls is a darga which is on the other side of the river and closer to Barachukki Falls.
+Another view point to Gaganachukki falls is a dargah which is on the other side of the river and closer to Barachukki Falls.

 Bharachukki Falls

 Bharachukki fall is easily accessible and more popular among the twin falls.
 Bharachukki fall is little wider than its counterpart.
-There is s narrow trail of stairs carved through rocks that go down till the bottom of the fall.
+There is a narrow trail of stairs carved through rocks that goes down till the bottom of the fall.
 Bharachukki fall is much vibrant and offers some shallow area where you can enter into the water and enjoy peaceful bathing under the groves.
 Bharachukki fall is spacious with formation of many small islands under the falls across small streams.
 The coracle ride which takes you till the mouth of the massive water fall is the key attraction of Bharachukki waterfall.
-The coracle ride will cost 100 Rs per person and must recommend if not done before elsewhere.
+The coracle ride will cost 100 Rs per person and must recommended if not done before elsewhere.

 Cauvery Wildlife Sanctuary